tundetubo/JavaForBeginners/README.md

   Non primitive data types are String , Arrays and Classes.

   An example of a String is a name such as   ''John''  .
-Please note that String starts with a capital S.
+Please note that String as a data type is written with a capital S.
   String is any group of letters written together to form a word.

   Array is a collection of values of any data type.